Find Trade Colleges

 42% Freshmen Loans

-There are 2,962 students at Northland Community and Technical College in total, 1,092 are full-time undergraduates.
+The total student population at Northland Community and Technical College is 2,962, which includes 1,092 full-time undergraduates.
 The school has a student-to-faculty ratio of 17 to 1.

 Approximately 42% of the students who attend this school take out loans.
 The typical student loan amount is $5,738 a year.
-The school reports a student loan default rate of 3.6% which is much lower than the average rate of 10.8%!
+The student loan default rate of 3.6% means most graduates are not struggling to pay off their loans.

 The early-career average earnings of bachelor’s-degree holders from Northland Community and Technical College is $38,913.